Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multinode_setup_zos.md

 ---

-    title: Manage multi-node
+    title: "Manage multi-node  "
-    linkTitle: Manage multi-node
+    linkTitle: "Manage multi-node"
     weight: 250

----
-This section describes how to set up and manage your multi-node environment.
+---This section describes how to set up and manage your multi-node environment.

 ## Start the Transfer CFT cluster